shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise1.md

     ![Screenshot of the powershell.](Images/upd-powershell.png)

-1. In powershell, run the below command to set the execution policy as unrestricted.
+1. In PowerShell, run the below command to set the execution policy as unrestricted.

    * ```
      Set-ExecutionPolicy -ExecutionPolicy unrestricted